PeterGeelen/TechNetGallery/Microsoft Identity Manager (FIM, MIM, ...)/SQL - Run profile data analysis with Excel Pivot Table/readme.txt

 Known issues

 - currently the pivot table is referencing a fixed length column, which you need to fix when you import more data than currently configured.

+Part 2
+This article provides you a quick solution to get a statistical overview of your FIM / MIM run profile performance using an Export by SQL Query

+Prerequisites:

+- sufficient run history data in the FIM/MIM appllication

+- Access to SQL data base of FIM Sync to run a (read-only) query on the Run history tables

+Use this XLS sheet to copy the SQL query output from part 1 : https://gallery.technet.microsoft.com/FIM-2010-MIM-2016-Run-84ed34fb